lamhine/KHANDLE-weighting-multiracial/README.md

 # KHANDLE-weighting

+This repository contains code adapted from the original analysis by Hayes-Larson et al. (2022) which estimated the prevalence of cognitive impairment among older adults in California using KHANDLE and BRFSS data with survey weighting.
+This forked version replicates the original analysis but with a Multiracial category included the race/ethnicity classification.
+All code modifications, documentation, and analyses specific to this replication were conducted independently by Tracy Lam-Hine.

-This repository contains scripts associated with the paper: Hayes-Larson E, Mobley TM, Mungas D, Seamans M, Glymour MM, Gilsanz P, DeCarli C, Whitmer RA, Mayeda ER.
+Original publication: Hayes-Larson E, Mobley TM, Mungas D, Seamans M, Glymour MM, Gilsanz P, DeCarli C, Whitmer RA, Mayeda ER.
 Accounting for lack of representation in dementia research: Generalizing KHANDLE study findings on the prevalence of cognitive impairment to the California older population.
 Alzheimers Dement.
 2022. doi: 10.1002/alz.12522.
 Online ahead of print. https://pubmed.ncbi.nlm.nih.gov/35102726/

 The scripts are: